 PHC clinics are open and our providers are seeing patients.
 An alternative to coming into the clinic is to schedule a Virtual Visit.
 It’s easier than you think and will allow you to speak to your healthcare provider without leaving the safety of your own home.

-If you have general questions about COVID-19, we encourage you to call a PHC location nearest you .
+If you have general questions about COVID-19, we encourage you to call your home PHC location.
 If you are experiencing symptoms or have been in contact with a person that has tested positive for COVID-19, we recommend scheduling a Virtual Visit with your healthcare provider.
 If you need to get tested for COVID-19, please call a PHC clinic nearest you to schedule an appointment.
 We ask that if you are experiencing these symptoms that you do not come into a PHC clinic without calling first.

 PHC has infection control procedures in place to ensure a safe visit for our patients and employees.
 Safety precautions we have implemented include: